Born in Germany anno 1976, a PnP gamer since 1988 and GM for various systems since 1993. Happily married, father of a fantastic daughter.

 - Favorite Authors: H.P.
 Lovecraft, Robert E. Howard, Lindsay Davis, William Gibson, Philip K. Dick

-- Favorite Music: Blind Guardian, The old Guns ‘n Roses, Loreena McKennit, Schandmaul, Sisters of Mercy, RetroSynth
+- Favorite Music: Blind Guardian, Guns ‘n Roses, Loreena McKennit, Schandmaul, Sisters of Mercy, Van Canto, Synthwave.

-- Favorite Films: The Matrix, Lethal Weapon, Bladerunner, Star Wars 4-7, Conan the Barbarian, Aliens, Guardians of the Galaxy
+- Favorite Films: The Matrix, Lethal Weapon, Bladerunner, Star Wars, Conan the Barbarian, Aliens, Guardians of the Galaxy

-- Favorite Series: Supernatural, Rome, The West Wing, Jericho, Ghost in the Shell, Tudors, Suits, Mrs Fischers Murder Mysteries, Buffy
+- Favorite Series: Supernatural, Rome, The West Wing, Jericho, Ghost in the Shell, Tudors, Suits, Mrs Fischers Murder Mysteries, Buffy, Stranger Things, Gotham

 - Favorite things to do besides PnP: PC Games, Cooking

 - Favorite moment as a GM: In days of yore during a fantasy horror adventure, my players where in a remote village hunting a werewolf.
-I was able to scare them so much by the use of a sound effect form a BBC effect CD (Thanks BBC!) they started screaming, outright panicking at the table and would not dare to enter the room in which the werewolf transformed.
+I was able to scare them so much by the use of a sound effect of a man transforming into a Werewolf form a BBC effect CD (Thanks BBC!) they started screaming, outright panicking at the table and would not dare to enter the room.
 It was very immersive and intense.
 Great times.
 Sadly such a gimmick only works once!

 Do you want to know more?

 I Started GMing with Das Schwarze Auge and AD&D2nd.
-Later I moved on to 3.5 and GMed the lost “City of Barakus” for a while.
+Later I moved on to 3.5 and GMed the lost “City of Barakus” as a campaign for a while.
 That was the most epic mapping project I have ever done as I pretty much recreated it completely in Dundjinni for my players to explore.
 It was a great experience.
 However that Campaign broke down after Barakus was completed.
-I have been on a hiatus pretty much since then.
+I have been on a hiatus for a long time afterward.
 I have bought several RPGs during that time though always looking for something to get me rolling again.
 Diceless, Indie, new… But nothing stuck.

 That has been going on for a few years when I started GMing again with my old group in 2010.
 Sadly we all lead busy lives so we meet about once every 2-3 month.
 At most.